Last Update November 13th, 2019

 - Dedicated while Utah was a territory, before Statehood was granted.

 - Minerva Teichert painted the mural in the World Room during a renovation in the 1940’s.

-- The Manti Utah Temple is one of two temples that still employs live acting for presentation of the endowment.
+- The Manti Utah Temple is one of two LDS temples in Utah that still employs live acting for presentation of the endowment.
 (The other is the Salt Lake Temple.)
 Individuals progress through these rooms: Creation Room, Garden Room, World Room, Terrestrial Room, and Celestial Room. source

 - "The two spiral staircases in the Manti Temple are a marvel of design and craftsman ingenuity.
 It is one of less than a dozen free-standing spiral staircases in the United States.
 Built in the 1870-80's, by skilled pioneer craftsman, primarily from Scandinavia, the staircases has 151 steps that rise 76 vertical feet with no center support.
 The spiral staircase on the North circles clockwise and the one on the South circles counterclockwise." source

 - Brigham Young said, “Here is the spot where the Prophet Moroni stood and dedicated this piece of land for a Temple site, and that is the reason why the location is made here, and we can’t move it from this spot.” source